-(CNN) — We all love island getaways, but not everyone wants to plan their entire vacation around a remote resort.
+(CNN) — We all love island getaways, but not everyone wants to travel to a remote resort.

 Thankfully, there are plenty of islands that make day trips a breeze so that travelers can easily enjoy a day on a secluded beach in the midst of an urban vacation.

-Here are seven spots around the world that are only an hour away from the mainland, but feel completely cut off from civilization:
+Here are seven island destinations around the world that are only an hour away from the mainland but feel completely cut off from civilization:

 1. Bald Head Island, North Carolina

-Home to North Carolina's oldest standing lighthouse, Bald Head Island is just two miles from Southport, N.C.
+Home to North Carolina's oldest standing lighthouse, Bald Head Island is just two miles from Southport.

 Courtesy Tom Long/Flickr,CreativeCommons